MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/import-export-otoroshi-datastore.md

   'http://otoroshi-api.oto.tools:8080/api/otoroshi.json'
 ```

-When calling the `/api/otoroshi.json`, the return should be the current datastore including the service descriptors, the api keys, all others resources like certificates and authentification modules, and the the global config (represented by the form of the danger zone).
+When calling the `/api/otoroshi.json`, the return should be the current datastore including the service descriptors, the api keys, all others resources like certificates and authentification modules, and the the global config (representing the form of the danger zone).

 ### Import the current datastore with the Admin API